malikatapparel/pubmed_weekly/README.md

 1. Checks if it is Tuesday # You can change for another day
 2. Loads your favorite paper embeddings
-3. Queries PubMed for new candidate papers
+3. Queries PubMed for new candidate papers  (takes 400 papers from last year and 200 from the last 2 months)
 4. Computes embedding similarity
 5. Selects the top matches
 6. Sends a recommendation email